Titanic navigation bridge: Assignment of officers to lifeboats

 Orders were given to lower the lifeboats and to send wireless messages from the station near the officers' quarters.

-The evacuation of the passengers in the lifeboats was organised as follows: First Officer William Murdoch was in charge of all the lifeboats on the starboard side (i.e. all the odd-numbered lifeboats plus collapsible lifeboats A and C) and Second Officer Charles Lightoller was in charge of all the lifeboats on the port side (all the even-numbered lifeboats plus collapsible B and D).
+The evacuation of the passengers in the lifeboats was organised as follows: First Officer William Murdoch was in charge of all the lifeboats on the starboard side (i.e. all the odd-numbered lifeboats plus collapsible lifeboats A and C), and Second Officer Charles Lightoller was in charge of all the lifeboats on the port side (all the even-numbered lifeboats plus collapsible B and D).
 The other officers had to assist Murdoch and Lightoller in their tasks.
-At 0:55 A.M., Third Officer Pitman helped to fill Lifeboat 5 and then boarded it to take command.
+At 12:55 A.M., Third Officer Pitman helped to fill Lifeboat 5 and then boarded it to take command.

 Chief Officer Henry Wilde was carefully involved in loading the boats, but Charles Lightoller took control of operations, having had experience of a previous shipwreck.
-At around 1:30 A.M., Wilde ordered Fifth Officer Harold Lowe, who had come to help fill Lifeboats 14 and 16, to board Lifeboat 14.
-Sixth Officer Moody assisted Fifth Officer Lowe but declined the offer of a place in the boat.
+At around 1:30 A.M., Sixth Officer Moody and Fifth Officer Lowe helped load up boats 14 and 16.
+Lowe and Moody agreed that one of them should take command Lifeboat 14 and look after other launched lifeboats.
+Moody suggested Lowe go with No. 14 and that he would go away in another boat.
+In turn, Lowe told him to take No. 16 but, for whatever reason, Moody never took command of No. 16 or any other boat.
 The fourth officer, Boxhall, boarded Lifeboat 2 at around 1:45 A.M.

-Operators Jack Phillips and Harold Bride sent distress messages until water flooded the wireless room shortly after 2:10.
-Two hours and thirty minutes after the collision with the iceberg, the water reached the bridge shelter and the wheelhouse at around 2: A.M.
+Operators Jack Phillips and Harold Bride sent distress messages until shortly after 2:00, when both agreed that messages were no longer transmitting.
+Two hours and thirty minutes after the collision with the iceberg, the water reached the bridge shelter and the wheelhouse at around 2:00 A.M.

 Captain Smith and Chief Officer Wilde, as well as Officers Murdoch and Moody, disappeared in the wreck; their bodies were never recovered.
-Charles Lightoller survived by climbing onto Collapsible Boat B a few minutes before the Titanic sank.
-He was in the company of Archibald Gracie.
+Charles Lightoller survived by climbing onto Collapsible Boat B a few minutes before Titanic sank.
+He was in the company of Archibald Gracie and second operator Bride.
 He was the most senior officer to survive the sinking.